Sustainable preservation of digital private law archives with SCALA

 What makes the long-term storage of these types of archives so challenging?

 Current digital preservation systems assume well-organised archive files, such as we often see in state archives.
-But private law archives, on the other hand, usually consist of more arbitrary folder structures containing a mixture of assorted file formats, such as text documents, video and image files, PowerPoint presentations and compressed graphics files.
+Private law archives, on the other hand, usually consist of more arbitrary folder structures containing a mix of very diverse digital file formats, such as text documents, video and image files, PowerPoint presentations and compressed graphics files.

 This vast amount of content means there’s not enough time to process it in detail immediately when transferring it.
-The partners in this project are therefore working on a storage system that saves the digital files securely and manages the risks that can make them inaccessible in the short term.
+The SCALA partners are therefore working on a storage system that saves the digital files securely and manages the risks that can make them inaccessible in the short term.
 The files are safeguarded until there’s enough time to process the archive contents properly.

 The AIDA network combines strengths

-Individual archive institutions do not have sufficient knowledge, people and resources to tackle this issue, which is why a number of them decided to join forces in the AIDA network.
+Individual archive institutions lack the knowledge, people and resources to face this preservation challenge for digital archives, which is why a number of them decided to join forces in the AIDA network.
 AIDA (Automatic Ingest Digital Archives, link in Dutch) is an agenda shared by nine institutions.
 This network of partners is aiming to take concrete steps, in the 2019-2023 policy period, to eliminate the most critical shortcomings for the sustainable long-term preservation of digital collections of private law archives.

 In February 2021, resources were allocated to set up a pilot preservation system in the first phase of SCALA which will test the AIDA partners’ shared preservation policy in practice.